The-YoungOne/Customer_Portal/README.md

 ### **Task 3 - Next Developments**

 1. **Employee Verification System**
-   - Develop a dashboard for bank employees to verify SWIFT codes and account information before forwarding to SWIFT.
+   - *Already Implemented:* Develop a dashboard for bank employees to verify SWIFT codes and account information before forwarding to SWIFT.
    - Add the ability for employees to mark payments as "Verified" and submit them.

 2. **Notification System**